 Philippians 4:6-7(NLT) tells us, “Don’t worry about anything; instead, pray about everything.
 Tell God what you need, and thank him for all he has done.
 Then you will experience God’s peace, which exceeds anything we can understand.
 His peace will guard your hearts and minds as you live in Christ Jesus.”
 We have to be willing to surrender everything to God in prayer, understanding that our faith in Him through Jesus Christ is what transports us from chaos and confusion into His perfect peace.
 We cannot steer, and we don’t own the map.
 All we are required to do is to trust Heavenly Father and train the eyes of our hearts to continually look to the Lord, as we allow our souls to rest in His peace.■

-Scripture quotations marked (NLT) are taken from the Holy Bible, New Living Translation, copyright © 1996, 2004, 2015 by Tyndale House Foundation.
-Used by permission of Tyndale House Publishers Inc., Carol Stream, Illinois 60188.
+Scripture quotations marked (NLT) are taken from the Holy Bible, New Living Translation, copyright © 1996.
+Used by permission of Tyndale House Publishers, Inc., Wheaton, Illinois 60189.
 All rights reserved.

 “Practicing the Peace of God”, written by Fran, edited by PMB for DomesticAbuseAwareness.Org ©2021.
 All rights reserved.
 All done to the glory of God through Jesus Christ, our Lord!